ds4dm/ecole/docs/using-environments.rst

 Using Environments
 ==================

-Environments are a stateful classes representing a control task (or Markov Decision Process).
+Environments are stateful classes representing a control task (or Markov Decision Process).
 After instantiation of an environment, a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset` will bring the process to its initial state, then successive calls to :py:meth:`~ecole.environment.EnvironmentComposer.step` will take an action from the user and transition to the next state.
-When the episode is finished, *i.e* when the combinatorial optimization algorithm terminates, a new one can be started with another call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
+When the episode is finished, *i.e.*, when the combinatorial optimization algorithm terminates, a new one can be started with another call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.